Buckshaw Village: Divisions

 Buckshaw Village is split with sections in three Parish and Borough boundaries.
-Matrix Park and the northwest tip of the area is in Leyland (i.e. South Ribble Borough Council) with a few homes on the Eastern side when built falling within the Whittle-le-Woods parish boundary.
+Matrix Park and the northwest tip of the area is in Leyland (i.e. South Ribble Borough Council), with a few homes on the Eastern side when built falling within the Whittle-le-Woods parish boundary.

+The boundary between Leyland and Euxton follows Shaw Brook (which becomes Worden Brook in the centre of Buckshaw Village) and then continues along Ambrose Avenue.
+From there, it runs just below Main Street, follows Main Street to the roundabout with Old Worden Avenue, and then heads down Village Way to the roundabout.
+Around this area the boundary between Leyland and Whittle-le-Woods heads north.
+The boundary of Euxton then crosses Mossfield Nature Reserve, meets Buckshaw Avenue to the east of Encon Insulation and Nevill Long North West and follows the stream between Maxi Fire & Security and Furnished With Style (off Sinclair Way) before crossing the railway.

 The majority of the residents live in the geographic part of Euxton.
 Both Euxton and Whittle-le-Woods Parish Councils fall within Chorley Borough Council, where the development largely falls in the Buckshaw & Whittle Ward, with a smaller part of the development falling in the Euxton Ward.
-In regards to Lancashire County Council, the majority of Buckshaw continues to sit with Euxton under the Euxton, Buckshaw & Astley Division.
+In regard to Lancashire County Council, the majority of Buckshaw continues to sit with Euxton under the Euxton, Buckshaw & Astley Division.